davidstump/SwiftPhoenixClient/README.md

 dwyl's [phoenix-chat-example](https://github.com/dwyl/phoenix-chat-example) Heroku app.

-## Modules

-Prior to v5.0.0, SwiftPhoenixClient came bundled with RxSwift and Starscream extensions.
-These have been (or are in the process of being) broken out into separate repositories so they can be excluded if desired.

 ### SwiftPhoenixClient

 The core module which provides the Phoenix Channels and Presence logic.
 It also uses URLSession's default WebSocket implementation which has a minimum iOS target of 13.0.

-### StarscreamSwiftPhoenixClient

-If you are targeting iOS < 13.0, or if you you prefer to use [Starscream](https://github.com/daltoniam/Starscream), then you will need to also use the Starscream module to connect to your server.

-Please see the StarscreamSwiftPhoenixClient repository for details

-Coming soon.

-### RxSwift

-If you are also using RxSwift in your project, then this module provides extensions for you to use to observe events on a channel.

-Please see the [RxSwiftPhoenixClient](https://github.com/dsrees/RxSwiftPhoenixClient) repo for more details.

 ## Installation